sdv-dev/SDGym/SYNTHESIZERS.md

 ## Leaderboard

-This is the leaderboard with the scores that the SDGym Synthesizer obtained on the SDGym Benchmark.
+This is the leaderboard with the scores that the SDGym Synthesizer obtained on the SDGym Benchmark, which is also available for download as a CSV file here: [leaderboard.csv](sdgym/leaderboard.csv).

 ### Gaussian Mixture Simulated Data